m3db/m3/site/content/cluster/binaries_cluster.md

 {{% /notice %}}

 {{% notice note %}}
-The steps in this guide have the following 3 seed nodes, you need to change your configuration to suit the details of yours, including the details of an etcd cluster in the `etcdClusters` section of the M3 configuration file.
+The steps in this guide have the following 3 seed nodes, you need to change your configuration to suit the details of yours, including the details of an etcd cluster in the `m3dbCluster` > `endpoints` section of the M3 configuration file.
 {{% /notice %}}

 -   m3db001 (Region=us-east1, Zone=us-east1-a, Static IP=10.142.0.1)